Wernfried/xml-twig/README.md

 npm install node-expat

 ```
-When I load  a 300 MB big XML file, the `node-expat` is much faster than `sax`.
+In my tests I parsed a 750 MB big XML file, the `node-expat` is around times faster than `sax` (node-expat: 2:20 Minutes, sax: 4:34 Minutes ).
 However, you may run into problems when you try to install the `node-expat` parser.
 That's the reason why underlying parsers are not installed automatically.

 ## How to use it